 - Letter of Recommendation from current high school guidance counselor or other personnel as determined by school district

-Using the Mayo Clinic Program Abstract Form, students are required to write a one-page research abstract for the original research that they wish to pursue, and another one for a second choice, in case the first one is filled.
-These abstracts must follow the guidelines of the International Science and Engineering Fair and also identify a laboratory in which to work.
+Using the Mayo Clinic program abstract form, students are required to write a one-page research abstract for the original research that they wish to pursue, and encouraged to submit a second choice in case the first one is filled.

 A Mayo Clinic committee then selects highly qualified candidates for interviews based on the number of faculty mentors.
 The final screening includes an interview with the student's potential faculty mentor.

-- Prior to beginning work in the lab, students will be required to complete online lab safety training modules.
+- Prior to beginning work in the lab, students are required to complete online lab safety training modules.

 - Lab notebooks will be maintained as documentation of experiments.

-- A minimum of 20 lab hours per week (weekdays and weekends) will be required during the summer for a successful project to be completed for entry in a science fair.
+- A minimum of 20 lab hours per week (weekdays and weekends) are required during the summer for a successful project to be completed for entry in a science fair.
 When school resumes, a flexible schedule will be set up between the faculty mentor and student.

-- Student must compete in either the Northeast Florida Regional Science Fair or the St. Johns County Science Fair.
-If the student attends a DCPS school, then the student also needs to submit to the DCPS Secondary Science Fair in January.
+- Students must compete in either the Northeast Florida Regional Science and Engineering Fair or the St. Johns County Science Fair.
+Students attending a school within Duval County Public Schools (DCPS) also need to submit to the DCPS District Secondary Science Fair in January.

-- Students are expected to compete in the state and international science fairs, if their projects are selected.
+- If their projects are selected, students are expected to compete in the state and international science fairs.